 Yesterday, we became aware of an additional set of data that had just been released that claims to email and hashed password combinations of more than 100 million LinkedIn members from that same theft in 2012.
 We are taking immediate steps to invalidate the passwords of the accounts impacted, and we will contact those members to reset their passwords.
 We have no indication that this is as a result of a new security breach.
 We take the safety and security of our members’ accounts seriously.
 For several years, we have hashed and salted every password in our database, and we have offered protection tools such as email challenges and dual factor authentication.
 We encourage our members to visit our safety center to learn about enabling two-step verification, and to use strong passwords in order to keep their accounts as safe as possible

 Though LinkedIn is taking a measure to overcome the breach the damage has been done and there will be many users who have been compromised due to this breach.
-A recent survey done by an IT firm in 2015 says that 67% of organizations have a password policy or standard.
-This clearly indicates that the organizations have started taking password management as one of the key areas of security.
-The strong password is the important aspect of enterprise security and enforcing stringent policy rules for password should be the standard of every organization in the world.
+A recent survey done by an IT firm in 2019 says that 67% of organizations have a password policy or standard.
+This clearly indicates that organizations have started taking password management as one of the key areas of security.
+A strong password is an important aspect of enterprise security and enforcing stringent policy rules for passwords should be the standard of every organization in the world.

-Length of the password is one of the important attributes.
+The length of the password is one of the important attributes.
 From a brute force approach the longer the length of the password the more time it will take to determine it.
-It is very important from organization perspective to enforce the minimum length of the password.
-This will ensure all employees within the organization are forced to set a password which is larger in length.
-As per the NIST Guide to Enterprise Password Management if we increase the length of the password from 4 to 12, given a character set of 26 characters the number of permutation and combination increased to 200 billion times.
+It is very important from an organizational perspective to enforce the minimum length of the password.
+This will ensure all employees within the organization are forced to set a password that is larger in length.
+As per the NIST Guide to Enterprise Password Management if we increase the length of the password from 4 to 12, given a character set of 26 characters the number of permutations and combinations increased to 200 billion times.

-In case of Sony data breach case in 2011, the analysis of hacked user’s password found that more than 50% users have password length less than 8 characters (https://www.troyhunt.com/brief-sony-password-analysis/).
+In the case of Sony data breach case in 2011, the analysis of hacked user’s passwords found that more than 50% of users have password length less than 8 characters (https://www.troyhunt.com/brief-sony-password-analysis/).

-The complexity of the strong password is defined by the different type of characters used in the password.
+The complexity of the strong password is defined by the different types of characters used in the password.
 The types of the characters could be

 The special character consists of